belthor777/Machine-Learning/PH207x/excercises/Lesson5/ Sampling Distributions.md

 >	[ x⁻-1.92*σ/SQRT(n), x⁻+1.92*σ/SQRT(n), ]
 >	sd= σ/sqrt(n)= 44.7/7= 6.3857143
-> => So 230 is one standard deviation away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.
+> => So 230 is one standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.

+#### Q2.
+We have a sample of 49 total cholesterol levels and their average is x⁻= 223 mg/100ml?
+> => So 230 is two standard error away from 237, and so the central limit theorem tells us that what we're talking about is quite possible.

 #### Q2.
 Is it reasonable to assume that this is a sample from our population? ####